Tree & Stump Removal

 Removing Trees & Stumps from Boulevards

-Forestry will remove a boulevard tree if the tree:
+Forestry will consider removing a boulevard tree if the tree:

 - Is dead or dying

 - Is deemed to be structurally hazardous by Forestry

 - Is or would be structurally compromised by street construction

 - Is infested with an invasive species or pathogen (e.g. emerald ash borer, Dutch elm disease, etc.)

 - If tree roots have clogged a sewer line